-Auto-generate Queue after Cache Flush - Set to yes to automaticly generate warmer queue after cache flushing.
-That's useful as the cache will be warmed up right away and there's no need to wait until this moment comes on schedule.
+Auto-generate Queue after Cache Flush - Set to 'yes' to automatically generate warmer queue after cache flushing.
+That's a useful option, as the cache will be warmed up right away and there's no need to wait until this moment comes on schedule.

 php bin/magento fpc:warmer:process

 php bin/magento fpc:warmer:generate

 Queue Generation Source - allows selecting any of 5 available generation sources:

 Page Types - If you select 'Page Types' as a queue generation source, you can choose which pages should be warmed.
 Drag and drop pages to prioritize them for the warming depending on their importance.

 2. Sitemap XML

 Sitemap XML- The option requires a valid XML sitemap located in your Magento 2 root folder.
 Also, set the relative path to the Sitemap XML file on your server.